 On September 15, 2008, Lehman Brothers filed for bankruptcy.
 This triggered the start of a run on money market funds generally.
-The day after that, AIG - one of the largest and most complex financial firms in the world - was on the verge of failure.
-Confidence was already fragile in the financial system as a whole and firms were trying to shore up their balance sheets by selling risky assets, reducing exposure to other financial institutions, and hoarding cash.
-At the time, AIG was one of the most complex financial firms in the world.
-When the financial crisis hit, AIG had hundreds of billions of dollars in commitments without the capital and liquidity to back them up.
+The day after, AIG - one of the largest and most complex financial firms in the world - was on the verge of failure.
+When the financial crisis hit, AIG had hundreds of billions of dollars in commitments without the capital and liquidity to back them.
 Millions of people depended on AIG for their life savings and it had a huge presence in many critical financial markets, including municipal bonds.
 Therefore, with AIG facing potentially fatal liquidity problems and with the crisis threatening to intensify and spread more broadly throughout the economy, OFS and the Federal Reserve provided assistance to AIG.

-During this time, the Federal Reserve and OFS took a series of steps to prevent AIG's disorderly failure and mitigate systemic risks.
 The initial assistance to AIG was provided by the FRBNY before the passage of EESA.
 After EESA became law, OFS and the FRBNY continued to work together to address the challenges posed by AIG.
 In 2008 and 2009, OFS funds were used to provide further support to AIG.
 In fiscal year 2011, OFS, the FRBNY, the trustees of the AIG Credit Facility Trust (the Trust)1 and AIG completed a restructuring of the assistance provided by OFS and the FRBNY.
-A series of integrated transactions and corporate actions were executed to accelerate the repayment of taxpayer funds and to promote AIG's transition from a majority government owned and supported entity to a financially sound and independent entity.
+A series of integrated transactions and corporate actions were executed to accelerate the repayment of taxpayer funds and to promote AIG's transition from a majority government-owned and supported entity to a financially sound and independent entity.